 While commentators at the corporate governance hearings disagreed about the extent of shareholder interest in participating in corporate affairs, there was almost universal agreement that a strong, independent board of directors is a key to effective corporate accountability.
-Therefore, drawing on information about 1200 boards of directors generated by the Commission's first large scale survey of corporate proxy disclosure practices which is summarized in Chapter Seven, as well as other information, Chapter Six examines the evolving composition and organizational features of boards of directors, as well as their potential for enhancing corporate accountability.
-The staff reports that a general consensus has emerged with respect to the composition and structure of boards of directors - at least a majority of the board independent of management with effectively functioning audit, compensation and nominating committees.
+Therefore, drawing on information about 1200 boards of directors gener-

+The staff reports that a general consensus has emerged with respect to the composition and structure of boards of directors - at:least a majority of the board independent of management with effectively functioning audit, compensation and nominating committees.
 The composition of the boards of surveyed issuers is somewhat consistent with this consensus.
 For example, the data indicates that only approximately 19 percent of the responding issuers have boards on which a majority of the directors are employed by the issuer or one of its affiliates.

-Despite the trend toward more independent boards, the monitoring program data reveal that 29.4 percent of all directors of the issuers surveyed have significant economic or personal relationships with the issuer or its management which potentially could interfere with the exercise of independent judgment.
-12/ In particular, 7.5 percent of all directors of surveyed companies were associated with law firms performing legal services for the company on whose board they served.
-A majority of the boards of 19 percent of the issuers surveyed were composed of directors having a relationship with the company which potentially could interfere with the exercise of independent judgment.
-The chapter analyzes the problems that may arise when such persons serve on the board, and discusses the reasons why commentators deem it desirable that at least a majority of the board be completely independent of management.
+Despite the trend toward more independent boards, the monitoring program data reveals that 29.4 percent of all directors of the issuers surveyed have significant economic or personal relationships with the issuer or its management which potentially could interfere with the exercise of independent judgment.
+13/ In particular, 7.5 percent of all directors of surveyed companies were associated with law firms performing legal services for the company on whose board they served.